andreasbm/router-slot/README.md

 ### `RouterLink` component

-With the `RouterLink` component you add the `<router-link>` to your markup and specifies a path.
-When ever the component is clicked it will navigate to the specified path.
-Whenever the router link is active the active attribute is set.
+With the `RouterLink` component you add `<router-link>` to your markup and specify a path.
+Whenever the component is clicked it will navigate to the specified path.
+Whenever the path of the router link is active the active attribute is set.

 ```html
 <router-link path="home/secret"><button>Go to SecretComponent</button></router-link>